renesas/azure-rtos/configuration/samples/guix_8bpp/README.md

 to quickly go to Change Device dialog and change target device to R5F572NN.

 This issue is fixed from board version v1.12.

+2.5.
+When using RX microcontrollers with DPFPUs
+Target projects (RX72N, RX671):
+- Projects with the double precision floating point instruction generation option (CC-RX: -dpfpu, GCC: --mdfpu=64, IAR: --fpu=64) enabled on RXv3 core devices
+Workaround:
+- Call tx_thread_fpu_enable() at the beginning of every task.